NVIDIA/aistore/docs/providers.md

 }
 ```
 > Multiple remote URLs can be provided for the same typical reasons that include fault tolerance.
 However, once connected we will rely on the remote cluster map to retry upon connection errors and load balance.

+For more usage examples, please see [working with remote AIS bucket](bucket.md#cli-example-working-with-remote-ais-bucket).

 And one final comment: